zeek/broker/doc/comm.rst

 Blocking indefinitely until messages arrive often won't work well, in particular not in combination with existing event loops or polling.
-Therfore, `get` takes an additional optional timeout parameter to wait only for a certain amount of time.
+Therefore, ``get`` takes an additional optional timeout parameter to wait only for a certain amount of time.
 Alternatively, one can also use ``available`` to explicitly check for available messages, or ``poll`` to extract just all currently pending messages (which may be none):